Error analysis for hybrid finite element/neural network discretizations: Abstract

 \section{Abstract}

-We describe and analyze a hybrid finite element/neural network method for predicting solutions of partial differential equations.
-The methodology is designed for obtaining fine scale fluctuations from neural networks in a local manner.
-The network is capable of locally correcting a coarse finite element solution towards a fine solution taking the source term and the coarse approximation as input.
-Key observation is the dependency between quality of predictions and the size of training set which consists of different source terms and corresponding fine \& coarse solutions.
+{ We analyze a hybrid finite element/neural network method for predicting solutions of partial differential equations.
+The methodology is designed for updating a coarse finite element solution, which is obtained efficiently by a standard finite element solver, with fine scale fluctuations from neural networks.
+The neural network is applied in a local manner in such a way that the coarse solution is split into \emph{patches}, unions of some few elements, and the network works independently on each patch.
+This supports generalization by design as the network never sees the full solution or even the domain.
+In previous studies with applications to 3D Navier-Stokes flows we have shown accelerations up to 30 times when compared to usual Newton-multigrid solvers.
+The focus of this study is on the theoretical analysis of the hybrid method for the Poisson problem.
+Key observation is the interplay between the fineness of the coarse finite element mesh, the size of the patches, the fineness of the fine prediction mesh and the quality and quantity of the training data.
 We provide the a priori error analysis of the method together with the stability analysis of the neural network.
 The numerical experiments confirm the capability of the network predicting fine finite element solutions.
-We also illustrate the generalization of the method to problems where test and training domains differ from each other.
+We also illustrate the generalization of the method to problems where test and training domains differ from each other. }